temporalio/edu-ai-workshop-mcp/codespace-configure-mcp.md

 ---
 **Troubleshooting Notes**:
+- Try restarting your Temporal server on Codespace: `temporal server start-dev`
 - If your Claude desktop is stuck and not loading, even on a force quit, this may be because of an incorrect configuration.
 In this case, search for `claude_desktop_config.json` from your machine instead and edit the file from there instead of from Claude Desktop.
 - Make sure Port 5125 visibility is set to Public.
 This should be already switched on automatically but if it's not connecting, make sure to check this.